 “It is wonderful to have recognition for the work we have already done in Manchester and to know that the Foundation supports my ideas for future research.
 I really want to understand why lupus happens from a genetic perspective.
 If we can find the causes in rare cases of lupus, which are very severe and associated with a high death rate, then that could have a huge impact for families.
 The fact that we can apply that knowledge of rare disease to a larger group of patients and hopefully have a bigger impact, well that’s what really drives me.”

 Dr Briggs used the funds to pay staff salaries and for research consumables to help run more lab experiments and analyse complex genetic data.

 “My current research funding comes to an end this month but the prize means I can keep my research project going.
 Being selected as one of the Medical Research Foundation’s Emerging Leaders has also helped to extend my academic post at the university.
 The publicity around the award has been helpful too.
 It reached patients and families in the lupus community who now have an increased awareness of my work and of the role genetics can play in lupus.”

-Dr Edward Vital
+Dr Edward Vital - runner-up

 University of Leeds

 Research Background: All lupus is not the same.
 The organs affected, how severely and how the condition responds to treatment all vary between patients.
 Dr Vital is trying to find out more about what causes these differences so that better decisions can be made about who to treat, when and with which therapy.
 His research group’s work is patient focused – patients help to develop new funding applications and are invited to regular meetings for updates on research progress.